Australian Defence Force Academy: Academic education

-Awards

 ADFA's academic education is run by the University of New South Wales, and it offers awards at the Diploma, Associate Diploma, Bachelor's Degree, Master's Degree, and Doctorate levels.

-Under its agreement with the Department of Defence, the University of New South Wales (UNSW) provides Midshipmen (RAN) and Officer Cadets (ARA and RAAF) with a tertiary education at its University College campus (UNSW@ADFA), which is located on the academy grounds.
+Under its agreement with the Department of Defence, the University of New South Wales (UNSW) provides Midshipmen (RAN) and Officer Cadets (ARA and RAAF) with a tertiary education at its University College campus (UNSW@ADFA), which is located on academy grounds.

+Degrees and awards

-Midshipmen, Officer Cadets and civilians undertake three- and four-year undergraduate degrees at ADFA.
+Midshipmen, officer cadets and civilians undertake three- and four-year undergraduate degrees at ADFA.
 Currently, undergraduate degrees include: